Sovereign-Labs/sovereign-sdk/specs/overview.md

 weaker of the two validator sets involved.
 The most prominent light-client bridging protocol is IBC.

 The Sovereign SDK's bridging protocol is similar to a light-client bridge.
-It works rougly like this: Every Sovereign rollup is already creating zero-knowledge proofs of its own execution and settlement.
+It works rougly like this: Every Sovereign rollup is already creating zero-knowledge proofs of its own execution.
 By aggregating these proofs (off-chain), we can create a meta-proof which attests to the state of all Sovereign rollups on a given DA layer at a given point in time.
 Then, by verifying this meta-proof on each rollup, we can establish a shared view of the network state, which we can use to pass arbitrary messages between rollups.
 (In practice, we don't need a global view.